 On a daily basis, employee headcount data are transferred from PMI's HR reporting tool to PMI's data ocean (a corporate data warehouse solution).
-On a quarterly basis, the data are consolidated and analyzed in an internal dashboard.
+The data are consolidated and analyzed for internal reporting purposes quarterly.
 The data are validated centrally, prior to external annual reporting in our Integrated Report.

-13 Proportion of employees with access to structured lifelong learning offers
+Proportion of employees with access to structured lifelong learning offers